gemc/home/_documentation/quickstart.md

 ## Defining the material: `materials.py`

-The target uses a custom `methaneGas` material defined by atom count:
+The target uses a custom %%methaneGas%% material defined by atom count:

 ```python
 gmaterial = GMaterial("methaneGas")